Wednesday, February 8, 2023

 Oizys In Lesboland

 When I was on a reading spree of these webbed diaries and blogs, there was a tinge of nostalgia.
-Now, it has become crowdy.
-It has become easy to track down people and even, easier to create an entire clan just to hide behind a screen.
-We are all reflections of our own lies (or, fantasies...?)
+Now, it has become crowded.
+It has become easy to track down people and even easier to create an entire clan just to hide behind a screen.
+We are all reflections of our own lies (or fantasies...?).

 - Oizys.